To the Boy in the Blue Knit Cap: Production

-"To the Boy In the Blue Knit Cap" features several references relating to music, film, literature and other pop culture phenomenon.
-The plot and several character featured were largely inspired by the controversial event involving the suing of Facebook by Tyler and Cameron Winklevoss, as well as the theatrical adaption to the event, The Social Network.
+"To the Boy in the Blue Knit Cap" features several references relating to music, film, literature, and other pop-culture phenomena.
+The plot and several characters featured were largely inspired by the controversial event involving the suing of Facebook by Tyler and Cameron Winklevoss, as well as the theatrical adaption of the event, The Social Network.

 Reception

-"To the Boy in the Blue Knit Cap" first aired on June 26, 2011 in the United States on the USA Network.
+"To the Boy in the Blue Knit Cap" first aired on June 26, 2011, in the United States on the USA Network.
 Upon its original airing, it was viewed by 3.75 million viewers.
 The episode garnered a 0.9 rating in the 18-49 demographic, according to the Nielsen ratings.
-The total viewership for the episode slightly increased from the previous episode, "Icarus", which was watched by 3.25 million viewers during its initial airing.
-Ratings were steady from the previous episode, however, as it also garnered a 0.9 rating in the 18-49 demographic.
+The total viewership for the episode slightly increased from the previous episode, "Icarus", which was watched by 3.26 million viewers during its initial airing.
+However, ratings were steady from the previous episode, as it too garnered a 0.9 rating in the 18-49 demographic.

 Television critics were largely polarized with the episode.
 Kate Ward of Entertainment Weekly stated that she was disappointed with the delivery of the episode.
 Ward criticized the writing, deeming it as a "lazy episode".
 Alessandra Stanley of The New York Times felt that the episode was "less campy, but no less topical."
 Phil Nugent of The A.V.
-Club gave the episode a 'C+', but opined that it was an improvement from the previous episode.
-Nugent felt that Van Der Beek's acting was not particularly outstanding, opining: "It kind of got lost in the shuffle, partly because none of the characters seemed especially passionate [...] about anyone: not the people they were supposed to be having affairs with or the people they were suspected of having murdered.
+Club gave the episode a C+, but opined that it was an improvement from the previous episode.
+Nugent felt that Van Der Beek's acting was not particularly outstanding, opining: "It kind of got lost in the shuffle, partly because none of the characters seemed especially passionate [...] about anyone, not the people they were supposed to be having affairs with nor the people they were suspected of having murdered.
 If that was meant to be the point, it was a self-defeating one."

 Liz Kelly Nelson of Zap2it reacted negatively toward "To the Boy In the Blue Knit Cap".
 Nelson exclaimed that the episode was "downright unemotional", and expressed that "beyond the step-by-step as we follow Goren and Eames through the clues, there isn't much in the way of hints that this is [...] a series finale."

-After confirming "To the Boy in the Blue Knit Cap" was Law & Order: CI's final episode on USA Network; co-president Jeff Wachtel commented on the finale when Goren (D'Onofrio) emerged from his final mandatory shrink session and headed off to a new crime scene with Eames (Erbe); "We felt that was a great place to leave things", he said.
+After confirming "To the Boy in the Blue Knit Cap" was Law & Order: CI's final episode on USA Network, co-president Jeff Wachtel commented on the finale when Goren (D'Onofrio) emerged from his final mandatory shrink session and headed off to a new crime scene with Eames (Erbe); "We felt that was a great place to leave things", he said.
 "It was a good series finale."